-One drawback is that they can’t reproduce the “soft glow” of colors like neon gas can, but that’s a minor drawback overall.
+One drawback is that they can’t reproduce the “soft glow” neon tubes can, but that’s a minor drawback overall.
 When done well they still look great!

 How do multicolor RGB LEDs work?

-Image showing a multicolor red-green-blue (RGB) LED up close.
+Image showing a multicolored red-green-blue (RGB) LED up close.
 These LEDs are actually a combination of 3 separate red, green, and blue LEDs built together.
-Today’s multicolor LEDs are very tiny and some are only a few millimeters in size!
+Today’s multicolored LEDs are very tiny and some are only a few millimeters in size!

-Multicolor red, green, and blue (RGB) LED are basically 3 separate color LEDs designed into one small package.
-Just like in images your computer monitor or phone’s liquid crystal display (LCD) produces they are used in various brightness combinations to form different colors.
+Red, green, and blue (RGB) LEDs are made of 3 separate color LED segments combined into one small package.
+Just like images displayed by your computer monitor or a phone’s liquid crystal display (LCD) the colors are produced in various brightness levels to form different color combinations.

 RGB LEDs have 3 connections: one for each color.
-But using a specially designed LED controller the 3 colors can be driven at different brightness levels and various hues of colors are produced.
+By using a specially designed LED controller the 3 colors are driven at different brightness levels and various hues of colors are produced.

-Additionally, of course the basic red, green, and blue colors can be produced as well.
-The amount of variations in color and brightness produced depend on the ability of the controller used.
+Of course, basic red, green, and blue colors can be produced as well.
+The amount of variations in color and brightness you can choose from depend on the ability of the controller used.

 How do LED light strips work?

 Diagram showing the design and basic operation of car LED light strips.
-The 12V supply is used to supply a light strip controller which drives each light strip with separate red, green, and blue on/off waveforms.
-These waveforms are how brightness and color combinations are produced.
+The 12V supply powers the light strip controller which drives each light strip with separate red, green, and blue on/off waveforms.
+These waveforms are how brightness and color combinations become possible.
 Resistors are required to limit the amount of current each LED segment can receive.

-LED light strips worked by being driven by a special power supply which controls the amount of time (and which color) LEDs are switched on and off.
+LED light strips worked by being driven by a special power supply which controls the amount of time (and which color) LEDs switch on and off.